Minnesota Voters Alliance v. Mansky

 Minnesota Voters Alliance v.
-Mansky, 585 U.S. ___ (2018), was a landmark decision of the US Supreme Court concerning the constitutionality of limits on political speech in a polling place venue.
+Mansky, 585 U.S. 1 (2018), was a landmark decision of the US Supreme Court concerning the constitutionality of governmental speech restrictions in a polling place venue.
 The case challenged a century-old Minnesota law that prevents voters from wearing clothing or items considered political while voting.
-While the Supreme Court previously affirmed that political campaigning near polling places may be restricted, the Minnesota law was challenged on being overbroad and violation of free speech rights under the First Amendment.
-The case's decision was issued on June 14, 2018, with the Court finding 7–2 that the Minnesota law was overbroad of what could be considered "political" speech, violating free speech rights and deemed unconstitutional.
+While the Supreme Court previously ruled that political campaigning near polling places may be restricted, the Minnesota law was challenged as overbroad and violative of free speech rights under the First Amendment.
+On June 14, 2018, the Court ruled by a 7–2 vote that the Minnesota law was overbroad and violated free speech rights and was therefore unconstitutional.

 Background

 Prior to the late 19th century, polling places in the United States were far more open and chaotic; voters could be intimidated by campaigners before voting, and there was little privacy for the voter.
 To deal with this, all states started to pass laws during the late 1800s and early 1900s that transformed polling places into the more ordered affairs in current times, where voters wait in line and have privacy in making and submitting their vote.
 Several states prohibited any type of campaigning within the polling place.
 Minnesota's polling place law (Minnesota Statutes Section 211B.11), passed in 1889, included an apparel ban that prevented voters from wearing any type of clothing that bore a "political" message.
 This was one of the most restrictive laws of this type in the country.
 Since then, the state has defended the law as a means to make polling places as "an orderly and controlled environment without confusion, interference or distraction".
 Nine other states have similar bans on what messages can be displayed by voters on their clothing when they vote.

 Just prior to the November 2010 election, a group of concerned voters in Minnesota, the Minnesota Voters Alliance (MVA) attempted to get a temporary restraining order on the Minnesota polling apparel ban law for the election, as they wanted to promote their Election Integrity Watch (EIW) goal.
 EIW asserted that the lack of an identification check before submitting a ballot in a Minnesota election led to voter fraud.
 They planned on wearing shirts and buttons with their logo "Please I.D.
 Me".
 The District Court refused to grant the order.
 On election day, MVA's executive director Andrew Cilek showed up at a local polling place with both the "Please I.D.
 Me" button and a Tea Party-branded tee-shirt.
 Election officials prevented him from voting until he covered these items, but he refused.
 After a second rejection, Cilek returned with his lawyer, and only then was he given the right to vote, though his information was taken by election officials as to fine him US$300 for his clothing, though this fine was never assessed.
 Other members of the MVA supporting the EIW with clothing or buttons also reported difficulties in voting that day.